From 0 to 1 Utilizing Guance to Build Observability for Springcloud Services¶

 $ service datakit restart

-2. Create a Redis view in the Guance platform and view data¶
+2. Create a Redis view on the Guance platform and check the data¶

-Refer to Creating Scenarios and Views Steps: Scenario —> New Scenario —> New Blank Scenario —> System View (Create Redis) View Example (quickly check Redis-related metrics and logs to determine Redis health):
+Creation steps refer to Create Scenarios and Views Steps: Scenario —> New Scenario —> New Blank Scenario —> System View (Create Redis) View Example (Through this view, you can quickly check Redis-related metrics and log information to determine the health state of Redis):

 JVM:¶

-For detailed steps, refer to the document <JVM DataKit Integration>
+Refer to the document <jvm DataKit Integration> for detailed steps.

-By default, there is no need to modify JVM inputs; only copying the generated conf file is required
+By default, there is no need to modify JVM's inputs; just generate the conf file.

 $ cd /usr/local/datakit/conf.d/statsd/